 Benjamin Franklin: An American Life by Walter Isaacson

 Franklin was a really good swimmer as a kid.
 Like the best among his buddies.
 Did you know that?
 I didn’t.
 Think about that image, for a moment, rather than the old, pudgy guy with the glasses.
 This book provides hundreds of mental snapshots like that.
-It also covers the thought behind his wisdom, his popularity, petty relationships with rivals, strange relationships with his son and wife, his affinity for non-romantic relationships with women half his age, his personality conflicts with other founders, his desire to found social clubs and be social but to not have many close friends… and so much more.
+It also covers the formation of the thoughts behind his wisdom, his singular popularity, his petty relationships with rivals, strange relationships with his son and wife, his affinity for non-romantic relationships with women half his age, his personality conflicts with other founders and more.
+He also had an incredible desire to found social clubs and be social – but he strived to not have many close friends.
+The man was filled with contradictions and complications and it all adds up to one of the most compelling life stories you’ll come across.
 An absolutely brilliant read.

 James Madison by Richard Brookhiser

 I’m a little biased on this one because I attended James Madison University and went through my own little phase devouring books on Madison.
 As a writer, he may have only been surpassed in volume by Alexander Hamilton.
 As a thinker, maybe Hamilton, Jefferson and Adams were on his level.
 Maybe.
 Beyond that, Madison’s mind essentially built the framework of what would become the United States.
 Other US History geeks might point to other Brookhiser books like Founding Father or Alexander Hamilton: American, as better books, and I’m not going to argue.
 I loved them both.
 But since Madison is often overlooked, and at the end of the day was easily one of the top 6 most important founders along with Washington, Adams, Jefferson, Franklin and Hamilton, this book deserves to be on the list and you should read it.

 Alexander Hamilton by Ron Chernow